usubalang/usuba/_posts/2020-01-14-bitslicing.md

-One of the better, and commonly used mode is Cipher Block Chaining (CBC), which solves the weakness of ECB by xoring each plaintext with the ciphertext produced by the encryption of the previous plaintext.
-This proccessed is bootstraped by xoring the first plaintext with an additional secret data called an _initialization
+One of the better, and commonly used mode is Cipher Block Chaining (CBC), which solves the weakness of ECB by xoring each sub-plaintext with the sub-ciphertext produced by the encryption of the previous sub-plaintext.
+This proccessed is bootstraped by xoring the first sub-plaintext with an additional secret data called an _initialization
 vector_:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/CBC-small.png">
 </p>

-However, because bitslicing encrypts many plaintexts in parallel, it prevents the use of CBC, as well as any other mode that would rely on using a ciphertext as an input for encrypting the next plaintext (like Cipher Feedback (CFB) and Output Feedback (OFB)).
+However, because bitslicing encrypts many sub-plaintexts in parallel, it prevents the use of CBC, as well as any other mode that would rely on using a sub-ciphertext as an input for encrypting the next sub-plaintext (like Cipher Feedback (CFB) and Output Feedback (OFB)).

 While this reduces the use cases for bitslicing, there are still two ways of overcoming those issues: